Wesley-Chan/GTK-for-Windows/BUILD_LIB.md

 # Instructions for building the libraries

 This file shows you how to build GTK+ and its dependencies.
-Make sure you read `README.txt` and setup a building environment before doing this.
+Make sure you read `README.md` and setup a building environment before doing this.

 1. Copy `/libs` the whole folder to your HDD (SSD or RAM disk is recommended).
 Let's assume you put `/libs` in `D:\`. `D:\libs\` in other words.